 Conclusion

-Even though there are limitations around the depth of usability information SUS can provide, it is still a widely used and accepted UX research method.
-This is primarily because it’s ease to administer and its longevity of providing valid, reliable results across many 1000s of studies.
+Even though there are limitations around the depth of usability information SUS can provide, it’s still a widely used and accepted UX research method.
+This is primarily because it’s easy to administer and has long provided valid, reliable results across many thousands of studies.

 Please feel free to download and use any of the SUS tools we’ve made available, and reach out to us if questions arise as you are conducting your own SUS studies.

-References & Further Reading on System Usability Scale
+References & Further Reading on Website Usability Scale